 3.1.
 Genetic variability

-The phenotypic coefficient of variation (PCV) was greater than their respective genotypic coefficient of variation (GCV) for all traits under study (table 3, fig. 1), which indicated that the apparent variation is not only due to genotype, but also due to the influence of environment.
+The phenotypic coefficient of variation (PCV) was greater than their respective genotypic coefficient of variation (GCV) for all traits under study (Table 3, Fig. 1), which indicated that the apparent variation is not only due to genotype, but also due to the influence of environment.
 Therefore, selection for such traits sometimes might be misleading (Saleem et al., 2013).
 The same observation is true for phenotypic and genotypic variance.

-According to the categorization proposed by Sivasubramanian and Madhavamenon (1973) on the value of estimate variability, phenotypic coefficient of variation (PCV) was high for total number of fruits harvested (23.24%) following by individual mean fruit weight (22.16%).
-PCV for equatorial fruit diameter (14.62%), fruit yield per plant (13.93%) and plant height (10.13%) are classified moderate and the lowest value of PCV are registred on principal steam diameter (5.63%), number of primary ramification (8.07%), day to first maturity (8.60%) and day to first flowering (9.67%).
-High genotypic coefficient of variation (GCV) value was found for total number of fruits harvested (21.71%) following by individual mean fruit weight (21.40%).
-Moderate value of GCV was recorded on equatorial fruit diameter (14.52%) and fruit yield per plant (12.48%).
-Principal steam diameter, number of primary ramifications, Day to first maturity and flowering and plant height respectively 4.92%, 6.50%, 8.55%, 9.52% and 9.83% (table 3, fig.1) are classified to be low.
+According to the categorization proposed by Sivasubramanian and Madhavamenon (1973), phenotypic coefficient of variation (PCV) was high for total number of fruits harvested (23.23%) following by individual mean fruit weight (22.16%).
+PCV for equatorial fruit diameter (14.62%), fruit yield per plant (13.95%) and plant height (10.12%) are classified moderate and the lowest value of PCV are registred on principal steam diameter (5.62%), number of primary ramification (8.05%), day to first maturity (8.59%) and day to first flowering (9.66%).
+High genotypic coefficient of variation (GCV) value was found for total number of fruits harvested (21.69%) following by individual mean fruit weight (21.40%).
+Moderate value of GCV was recorded on equatorial fruit diameter (14.52%) and fruit yield per plant (12.49%).
+Principal steam diameter (4.92%), number of primary ramifications (6.49%), Day to first maturity (8.54%) and flowering (9.50%) and plant height (9.82%) (table 3, fig.1) showed low GCA.

-The Highest value of PCV and GCV for a character suggesting significant variability for this character, indicating that it could be improved trough simple selection.
+The highest value of PCV and GCV for a character suggesting significant variability for this character, indicating that it could be improved trough simple selection.
 Hence, moderate/low value of PCV and GCV indicate the presence of moderate / less genetic variability for the character of interest.
 In these cases, the need for improvement of base population through intercrossing and selfing up to, in F2 generation followed by recurrent selection to increase the gene flow and to fix favorable alleles, reported by Shankar et al. (2013).

 In our study, parameters with high value of PCV and GCV are yield and its component as individual fruit weight; and total number of fruits harvested.
 These results are in accordance with those of Shankar et al. (2013), Meena et al. (2018), Sushma et al. (2020) and Meena et al. (2023).
-However, theses authors also found in their studies a low value of genetic variability for cycle parameters.
-PCV and GCV value for yield and its component for theses authors are less than our finding, mean that our material is more variable for these traits.
-Mahurtale et al. (2023) and Narolia et al. (2012) finding a particular very high value of PCV and GCV for number of fruits per plant (142.69 and 142.54 % for the first authors; 130.62 and 130.06% for the second) and average fruit weight (75.29 and 74.82% for the first author’s; 105.74 and 105.22% for the second).
-Meaning that their material is highly variable for these yield component
+However, these authors also found in their studies a low value of genetic variability for cycle parameters.
+PCV and GCV value for yield and its component for these authors are less than our finding, mean that our material is more variable for these traits.
+Mahurtale et al. (2023) and Narolia et al. (2012) observed very high value of PCV and GCV for number of fruits per plant and average fruit weight.
+Meaning that their material is highly variable for these yield components.

 The slightly higher of PCV than their respective GCV, denoting that environment factors have a little influence one the expression of these characters to some degree or other.
 This little higher difference (< 1) between PCV and GCV values for DMAT, EFD and DFLO, mean that these traits were less influenced by environment hence, they could be improved using phenotypic selection like directional, disruptive and stabilized selection as reported by Shankar et al. (2013) and Narolia et al. (2012).